chris2cant/awesome/src/design-system/design-system.md

   - [Gitbook](https://www.gitbook.com/) - Document Everything!
 For you, your users and your team
   - [Atomic docs](http://atomicdocs.io/) - A style guide generator and component manager
 - [DesignFriendly](https://superfriendlydesign.systems/tools/) - Tools
+- [React Aria](https://react-spectrum.adobe.com/react-aria) - A library of React Hooks that provides accessible UI primitives for your design system.

 ## Sketch